-If no timed or heats qualification was held, the competitors who are eliminated in the same round with the equal heat rank will be tied on the final ranking (for example in quarterfinals 4-person format, competitors ranked third in the heats will all be ranked 9 and the ones ranked fourth in the heat will all be ranked 13) RAL and DNS will be considered as separate groups and ranks will be adjusted consequently.
+If no timed or 3 heats qualification was held, the competitors who are eliminated in the same round with the equal heat rank will be tied on the final ranking (for example in quarterfinals 4-person format, competitors ranked third in the heats will all be ranked 9 and the ones ranked fourth in the heat will all be ranked 13) RAL and DNS will be considered as separate groups and ranks will be adjusted consequently.

-If qualification heats where held the competitors who got eliminated in the qualification heat as 3rd will be tied and the ones who were eliminated as 4th are tied following the competitors in the Ranking who were competing in the final brackets.
+If qualification heats did occur, the competitors who were eliminated in the qualification heat as 3rd will be tied and the ones who were eliminated as 4th are tied following the competitors in the Ranking who competed in the final brackets.

-All tied competitors will be listed in ascending order their Bib number.
+All tied competitors will be listed in ascending order of their Bib numbers.